dedol/clipboarder/README.md

 Quickly send photos from the camera to VK.com dialog using a key combination.
 User connect camera to computer then open a VK.com dialog in browser and press key combination.
 Latest photo from camera is immediately added to the message.

 #### Keyboard combination
 1. `«Ctrl + Space»` - insert the last (by creation date) photo from the “DCIM\100NCD90\” directory.
 Pressing the **“Ctrl + Space”** combination **again within 60 seconds** after the first allows you to insert the second from the end photo.
-The next press of the combination is insert the third from the end photo, etc.
+The next press of the combination is insert the third from the end photo, etc. If between pressing “Ctrl + Space” **more than 60 seconds** have passed, catalog with photos is re-indexed and the last photo is inserted.
+If after a few keystrokes “Ctrl + Space” a **single sound signal** is heard, list of photos has ended, that is, all photos from the catalog have been inserted.
 2. `«Ctrl + R»` – indexing of directory, after a double sound signal.
 Timer is reset in 60 seconds, catalog is indexed and after the next pressing of the combination **“Ctrl + Space”** the last photo in the catalog will be inserted.
 3. `«Ctrl + Q»` – forced program termination after a triple sound signal.